joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/04/16/world/asia/japan-shodoshima-yokai.html?searchResultPosition=9

 **A Century-Old Mystery Surfaces From Lake Superior**\
 `A lumber fleet left the docks of Baraga, Mich., in 1914, and was never seen again.
-A team of shipwreck hunters found two of its vessels nearly 100 years later.`\
+A team of shipwreck hunters found two of its vessels more than 100 years later.`\
 https://nytimes.com/2023/04/16/us/lake-superior-shipwrecks.html?searchResultPosition=10